dotnet/corefx/README.md

 The repo contains the following components.
 More libraries are coming soon. ['Watch'](https://github.com/dotnet/corefx/subscription) the repo to be notified.

+* **System.Collections**.
+Provides classes that define generic collections, which allow developers to create strongly-typed collections.

 * **System.Collections.Concurrent**.
 Provides a set of thread-safe collection types, instances of which may be used concurrently from multiple threads.